Demystifying some of the language around buying true, free ranging pastured pork that’s of sound quality, ethics, and breeding.

 Free range, sow stall free, what does it mean?

 Farrowing crates allow the producer to have easy access and control of the sow during the birth and while she is raising her young, restricting the movement of the sow to prevent piglets from being laid on by their mother.
-Sow stall free pigs are grown under the usual intensive, factory farmed conditions.

 Legislation that allows the practice of keeping sows in stalls, and allows the sow to be kept in farrowing crates for up to 6 weeks of each lactation (each time she gives birth – twice a year on average) Refer here for the Code of Practice.